edwarddistel/yahoo-fantasy-baseball-reader/README.md

 10. [Install NodeJS](https://nodejs.org/en/download/) (Check the .nvmrc file for version but most versions should work)
 11. Clone this repo
 12. In the repo directory type `npm install`
+13. Optional: To make sure you're using the right version NodeJS, type in `nvm use`.
+If you get an error message that `nvm` cannot be found, install it (e.g. [Mac](https://formulae.brew.sh/formula/nvm)) and try again
-13. Rename `config.json.example` to `config.json` and open it in a text editor
+14. Rename `config.json.example` to `config.json` and open it in a text editor
-14. Enter in the following values and save:
+15. Enter in the following values and save:
     - `CONSUMER_KEY`: Obtained from Yahoo in step 5 above
     - `CONSUMER_SECRET`: Also obtained from Yahoo in step 5 above
     - `YAHOO_AUTH_CODE`: Obtained from Yahoo in step 9 above (**not the App ID in step 5!**)